sophiarani-c/Business_Insight_360/README.md

 * DAX language
 * DAX studio (for optimizing the report)
 * Project charter file
-# PowerBI Techniques Learnt
-* What are all the questions should be asked before staring the project
-* Creating calculated columns
-* Creating measure using DAX language
-* Data modeling
-* Using Bookmarks to switch between two visuals
-* Page navigation with buttons
-* Using divide function to prevent zero division errors
-* Creating date table using m language
-* Dynamic titles based on the applied filters
-* Using KPI indicators
-* Conditional formatting the values in visuals using icons or background color
-* Data validation techniques
-* PowerBi services
-* Publishing reports to PowerBi services
-* Setting up personal gateway to set up the auto refresh of data
-# GitHub
-* Uploading Large size files using GitHub LFS
-* Tracking the particular type of file extensions for LFS

 # Business Related Terms
 * Gross price
 * Pre-invoice deductions